andybega/states/cran-comments.md

 **********

-Minor updates, and it should resolve one of the NOTES current on the CRAN results page.
+Minor updates, and should also resolve the two NOTES for some platforms on CRAN results.
 Thanks!
 Andreas Beger